How to get help for yourself

 - Is aggressive, violent or bullying.

-- Is involved in at-risk behaviours (drugs/alcohol, unsafe sex, illegal activity)
+- Is involved in at-risk behaviours (drugs/alcohol, unsafe sex, illegal activity).

 - Is experiencing significant emotional distress.

-- Developmental Support Services: provides Infant and Child Development, Service Coordination, Respite Services, Medically Fragile Technologically Dependant Services, Complex Special Needs Support Program, Special Services at Home, Group Work/Outreach.
+- Developmental Support Services: provides Infant and Child Development, Service Coordination, Respite Services, Medically Fragile Technologically Dependant Services, Complex Needs Support Program, Special Services at Home, Group Work/Outreach.

 - Child Protection Services: provides Child Protection Services, Foster Care and Adoption Services.